johnrom/nimble/README.md

 ## PHPUnit

 Testing your Themes and plugins is possible with this framework using [my custom WP image](https://github.com/johnrom/docker-wordpress-wp-cli-xdebug).
 However, it is not in an ideal state, as it pollutes the plugin with test files and bootstrapping files.
 I want to reimplement it in a less intrusive fashion.
-However, if you're interested in working with WordPress and Unit Testing, this framework can help you get started without running into a ton of low-level configuration issues -- let's get right to the code!
+However, if you're interested in working with WordPress and Unit Testing, this framework can help you get started without running into a ton of low-level configuration issues -- let's get *right to the code*!
 Run the following commands from the root directory, replacing `$project-name` with your project name, `$type` with "plugin" or "theme" (WP Core Tests coming soon), and `$plugin-or-theme-name` with the name of your plugin or theme.
 This has currently only been tested with plugins as I have not unit tested any themes!

 - `nimble create-tests $project-name $type $plugin-or-theme-name`
 - `nimble test $project-name $type $plugin-or-theme-name`